What is MVP?

 MVP product development process consists of 5 steps:

-- Research competitors and note their strengths and weaknesses;
+• Research competitors and note their strengths and weaknesses;

-- Determine the target audience and check what users need;
+• Determine the target audience and check what users need;

-- Create a roadmap and design concepts;
+• Create a roadmap and design concepts;

-- Develop the solution.
+• Develop the solution.

 Let’s break each step down!

 👟1️⃣ To start, any developing team needs to dig deeper and get to know your idea to calculate the time and costs of the solution.
-The main goal of this step is to dive in and learn about every corner of your project.
+The main goal of this step is to dive in and learn about your project.
 It takes us 2-3 days on average to get the full context and start creating.

 👟3️⃣ Then, the team turns to the users’ side.
-To start, they usually define main usage scenarios for your minimum viable product — how your customers will use the solution, where they will click, and what problems they can face.
+To start with, they usually define main usage scenarios for your minimum viable product — how your customers will use the solution, where they will click, and what problems they can face.
 After that, it is time to prioritize features for the app, define must-haves, map the user’s journey and plan the interface.

-👟4️⃣ Fourth step is to create a roadmap of the MVP product development process and master the workflow.
+👟4️⃣ The fourth step is to create a roadmap of the MVP product development process and master the workflow.
 We decide what to work on first and what can be executed later.
 At the same time, UI/UX designers and copywriters generate ideas for an interface and present their ideas to you.

 A little addition: At Purrweb, we always start with building a solution as soon as you approve our design ideas.
-This fact allows us to fall with a 3 months deadline.
+This fact allows us to fall with a 3-months deadline.
 However, the exact timelines depend on how complex and deep your idea is.

 👟5️⃣ Almost there!
 In the last step, the team actually develops your app, turns concepts into a robust interface, and tests it.
 QA engineers search and close all bugs before the launch.